hunterbeezley/bulk_deployment_markers/README.md

 This script allows you to execute GraphQL mutations for a list of GUIDs provided in a CSV file using the New Relic GraphQL API.

+***NOTE: this code is not owned or maintained by New Relic.
+All outcomes of this script are the sole responsibility of those who use it.***

 ## Prerequisites

 - Python 3.x installed